In one of our previous articles, we talked about Google AMP. Today, let’s dive deeper and explore AMP ads.

-Publishers using AdSense can easily start using AMP ads on their AMP pages.
+Publishers using Google AdSense can easily start using AMP ads on their AMP pages using Auto ads.
 AMP supports all AdSense features and most ad formats, except rich media ads.
-To do it, all you need to do is create a display ad unit for your AMP page.
-See the complete how-to guide here.
+All you need to do is create a display ad unit for your AMP page.

 - AMP Google Ad Manager

-Publishers using Google Ad Manager can also easily generate ad tags inside GAM without manually coding anything.
-AMPHTML ads can run on AMP pages (via the Ad Manager AMPHTML ad tag) and non-AMP pages (via the Google Publisher Tag).
+Publishers using Google Ad Manager can easily generate ad tags inside GAM without manually coding anything.
+This can be done by adding the <amp-ad> tag directly to your AMP page.
+It’s also possible to run AMPHTML ads on non-AMP pages via the Google Publisher Tag.

 - AMP Header Bidding

-In 2018 AMP has launched the Real-Time Config (RTC)–an alternative to traditional header bidding that works alongside the Fast Fetch mechanism.
-RTC was specifically designed to run inside header bidding wrappers like Prebid.js on AMP pages.
-RTC allows publishers to add up to 5 demand partners for each ad slot and set a timeout up to 1000ms.
-To use RTC, the ad network you use must also support this feature.
+AMP has a default feature called Real-Time Config (RTC)–an alternative to the traditional header bidding wrapper that works alongside the Fast Fetch mechanism.
+The problem with this technology is that it only allows publishers to add up to 5 demand partners for each ad slot and set a timeout up to 1000ms.

 However, if you work with a monetization platform like Setupad, you can display AMP with our header bidding wrapper.
 The process is the same as for non-AMP ads: